Candunc/moonlight-ios/README.md

 There are also versions for [Android](https://github.com/moonlight-stream/moonlight-android) and [PC](https://github.com/moonlight-stream/moonlight-pc).

-This is a quick and VERY dirty port of the code to get it up and running on the AppleTV.
+This is a quick and VERY dirty port of the code to get it up and running on the Apple TV 4.

+You can find out more on my website at <a href="https://bendodson.com/weblog/2016/08/11/moonlight-tvos/">https://bendodson.com/weblog/2016/08/11/moonlight-tvos/</a>.

 <h1>Demos</h1>